-He received his MD and PhD from the Ludwig Maximilian University of Munich, Germany, and a Clinical Pharmacology license from the Bavarian Physicians Chamber.
-His publication list includes abstracts, papers, and books in real world evidence, cardiovascular medicine, clinical trials, and project management.
+Manfred received his MD and PhD from Ludwig Maximilian University of Munich, Germany, and a Clinical Pharmacology license from the Bavarian Physicians Chamber.
+His publication list includes abstracts, papers, and books in cardiovascular medicine, drug development, project management and observational studies.

 Before joining CISCRP, I worked as a seasonal, part-time employee for 2 consecutive summers at The Transportation’s Children Center in Boston.
 I started as a volunteer at TCC in 2014, helping in toddler and pre-school classrooms because of my love for children.
 After receiving my Bachelor’s of Social Work degree from Elms College in May 2018, I continued working as a full-time teacher’s assistant in the toddler classroom.
 In November 2018, I transitioned to the newly opened infant room as an EEC certified infant/toddler teacher where I enjoyed spending time with infants in my care and connecting with team members and families.

 In the past, I’ve enjoyed my role as a residential counselor for Behavioral Health Network in the Crisis Behavioral Acute Treatment program helping adolescents with behavioral and mental health issues transition back into the community.
 I also enjoyed interning at the Court Service Center in Springfield, MA, assisting litigants who could not afford lawyers.
 I am passionate about serving and creating positive change in underrepresented communities.
 I believe in dignity, respect, fair and equal access to resources and necessities as basic human rights.